-Email spoofing is the forging of a sender's email address to mislead the recipient on the origin of the message.
-Usually, the sender's intention is to deceive the recipient into opening the email message and respond to it.
-This way, the sender tricks the receiver into sharing a sensitive information, clicking a malicious link, etc.
+Email spoofing is forging a sender's email address to mislead the recipient.
+Usually, the sender intends to deceive the recipient into the opening and responding to the email message.
+This way, the sender tricks the receiver into sharing sensitive information, like clicking a malicious link.

-Email spoofing poses a serious threat to the IT security of any organization (or individual user) where just one phishing attack can cause an irreversible damage.
-It can lead to theft of trade secrets or a massive data breach that can hurt a company financially, malign its reputation or even lead to legal action.
+Email spoofing seriously threatens the IT security of any organization (or individual user), where just one phishing attack can cause irreversible damage.
+In addition, it can lead to the theft of trade secrets or a massive data breach that can hurt a company financially, malign its reputation or even lead to legal action.
 Therefore, it is critically important for companies to be aware of such risks and understand how email spoofing is performed.

 1. Display Name Deception

-In this, the scammer or malicious sender poses as a reputable and legitimate brand to dupe the recipient in sharing personal details, financial transaction details, etc. This email spoofing technique exploits a common feature of email clients, especially on mobiles.
+In this, the scammer or malicious sender poses as a reputable and legitimate brand to dupe the recipient by sharing personal details, financial transaction details, etc. This email spoofing technique exploits a common feature of email clients, especially on mobiles.
 These email clients display only the name of an email sender.
-So, a receiver may think that they have received the email from a trusted entity, whereas in reality, the email address belongs to a malicious sender.
-See Image 1
+So, a receiver may think they have received the email from a trusted entity, whereas in reality, the email address belongs to a malicious sender.

-Image 1: An email item viewed on Gmail mobile app
+Figure 1: An Email item viewed on Gmail mobile app

 The above image shows an email received on Gmail mobile app.
-It is to be noted that the app only shows the name of sender (Flipkart, a reputable and well-known brand) by default, rather than the actual email address.
-However, the sender with any random email address can set the name as Flipkart which is visible to the receiver, instead of the email address.
-This is a common way of deceiving email recipients about the actual identity of the sender.
+It is to be noted that the app only shows the name of the sender (Flipkart, a reputable and well-known brand) by default rather than the actual email address.
+However, the sender with any random email address can set the name as Flipkart, which is visible to the receiver instead of the email address.
+This is a common way of deceiving email recipients about the sender's actual identity.

 2. Domain Spoofing